megdanahy/VentureOut_Web_App/README.md

 ## ⚙️ How to View

+1. View screenshots in the repo if you want a quick preview.
-1. Clone or download the repo.
+2. Clone or download the repo.
-2. Open any `.html` file in your browser.
+3. Open any `.html` file in your browser.
-3. View screenshots in the repo if you want a quick preview.

 ---

 ## 🔮 Future Improvements

-- Add interactive forms (JS) and inventory management
+- Download the full project individually for actual use.
-- Connect to a database for real data
+- Connect to a terminal that allows the pages to act as a website.
-- Improve styling / responsive design
-- Add authentication for staff/admin users

 ---